mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 ![image](https://user-images.githubusercontent.com/70077872/152495542-ded4206f-a13d-4897-8b72-50a2aacb24c5.png)

-Once logging in with the password given, we are able to view `user.txt` and collect the final flag:
+Once logging in with the password given, we can view `user.txt` and collect the final flag:

 ![image](https://user-images.githubusercontent.com/70077872/152496009-95482ebb-11eb-4878-bd5d-b28e4a5ad649.png)